-Enjoy the best of Istanbul in 5 days.
+Enjoy the best of an Istanbul Stopover in 5 days.
 The city is also known as the "Pearl of the East and the Jewel of the West".
 It stands on the divide between two very different cultures, religions, and social views.

 Historically and geographically this great city has the weight of a nation behind it.

 Visit and discover some of the magnificent Bazaars, Mosques, and Palaces and take a cruise on the Bosphorus.